akankshalamba1/UFO-s/README.md

 ## Overview of the analysis:

 In this module, we work on UFO sightings data and created a webpage and dynamic table to organize UFO data that is stored as a JavaScript array, or list.
-This table will have the ability to filter data based on certain criteria and will be created using
+This table will have the ability to filter data based on certain criteria and will be created using  JavaScript, while HTML/CSS and Bootstrap were used to modify the aesthetics of the website.

 ### Coding tools:
 - **JavaScript is used as the primary coding language:**